 The Sub-Fund promotes environmental and social characteristics, in line with Article 8 of SFDR, by applying exclusion and screening criteria as further described in section 2 "Investment objectives and policies of the Company" of this Prospectus but does not have sustainable investment as its objective.
-The Sub-Fund considers the principal adverse impacts of its investments on sustainability factors in accordance with article 7.1(a) SFDR.
-The precontractual disclosure to be published under article 8 SFDR regarding the environmental and social characteristics promoted by the Sub-Fund is available in the corresponding sub-section of Appendix 4 of the present Prospectus.
+The pre-contractual disclosure to be published under article 8 SFDR regarding the environmental and social characteristics promoted by the Sub-Fund is available in the corresponding sub-section of Appendix 4 of the present Prospectus.